grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

 We trot off up the path; we've gone barely 100m before a Dipper pops up for us.
 Excellent.
 Ten points to the book.
-Bonus - the popularity of this walk means it is accustomed to people, and doesn't immediately piss off upstream, as Dippers are wont.
+Bonus - the popularity of this walk means it is accustomed to people, and doesn't immediately fly off upstream, as Dippers are wont.
 We spend an inordinate amount of time taking what turn out to be fairly average photos (the light wasn't tremendous, in our defence) before deciding that making further progress North is more important to us than the remainder of